This article will discuss the different types of beetles in Delaware.

 8. Fungus Weevil

-The Fungus Weevil (Euparius marmoreus) are small, brown weevil with a distinctive snout.
+The Fungus Weevil (Euparius marmoreus) is a small, brown weevil with a distinctive snout.
 The larvae feed on roots and mycorrhizal fungi in the soil, while adults eat the leaves of plants.

 That action can lead to plant death.
-As types of beetles in Delaware, they are found throughout the state.
+As a type of beetle in Delaware, it is found throughout the state.
 They are especially common in areas that have recently been disturbed.

 9. Four-Spot Sap Beetle

-This insect is not left out of this list of the different types of beetles in Delaware.
+This insect is not left out of this list of Delaware’s different types of beetles.
 The four-spot sap beetle (Glischrochilus quadrisignatus) is one of the most common species in Delaware.

 As its name suggests, it has four spots, two on each side near the head.
-It’s about a quarter inch long and dark brown in color.
+It’s about a quarter inch long and dark brown.

 What’s more?
-The adults feed on the fluids within tree bark and can be found under loose bark during summer.
+Adults feed on the fluids within tree bark, which can be found under loose bark during summer.

 The larvae are herbivores, feeding on decaying plant material found in damp soil or mossy patches.
 The larval stage lasts anywhere from 1-3 years before pupating underground and emerging as an adult beetle a few weeks later.